Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning approaches for End-to-End system

 \subsubsection{Inverse reinforcement learning}

-Inverse Reinforcement Learning (IRL) aims to deduce the underlying specific behaviours through the reward function.
+Inverse Reinforcement Learning (IRL) \cite{sadat2020perceive,chen2020learningc60} aims to deduce the underlying specific behaviours through the reward function.
 Expert demonstrations \(D = \left \{ \zeta _{1},\zeta _{2},\zeta _{3}, ......,\zeta _{n} \right \}\) are fed into IRL.
 Each \(\zeta _{i}=\left \{ (s_{1},a_{2}),(s_{2},a_{2}),.....(s_n,a_n) \right \}\) consists of a state-action pair.
 The principal goal is to get the underlying reward which can be used to replicate the expert behaviour.
 Feature-based IRL \cite{sadigh2016planningc10} teaches the different driving styles in the highway scenario.
 The human-provided examples are used to learn different reward functions and capabilities of interaction with road users.
 Maximum Entropy (MaxEnt) inverse reinforcement learning \cite{ziebart2008maximumc11} is an extension of the feature-based IRL based on the principle of maximum entropy.
 This paradigm robustly addresses reward ambiguity and handles sub-optimization.
 The major drawback is that IRL algorithms are expensive to run.
 They are also computationally demanding, unstable during training, and may take longer to converge on smaller datasets.
-More computationally efficient approaches are needed to obtain reward functions.